swyxio/ai-notes/AUDIO.md

 - speech separation model https://github.com/openai/whisper/discussions/264#discussioncomment-4706132
 	- https://github.com/miguelvalente/whisperer
  - deep speech https://github.com/mozilla/DeepSpeech
+	 - https://github.com/coqui-ai/TTS fork of deepspeech since 2021
+	 - [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech?ref=blog.lopp.net) - an open-source Speech-To-Text engine, using a model trained by machine learning techniques based on Baidu's Deep Speech research paper.
+It uses Google's TensorFlow to make the implementation easier.
+Looks like it was actively developed from 2017 to late 2020 but has since been abandoned.
+	 - [Flashlight](https://github.com/flashlight/flashlight?ref=blog.lopp.net) is a fast, flexible machine learning library written entirely in C++ from the Facebook AI Research and the creators of Torch, TensorFlow, Eigen and Deep Speech.
+The project encompasses several apps, including the [Automatic Speech Recognition](https://github.com/flashlight/flashlight/tree/master/flashlight/app/asr?ref=blog.lopp.net) app for transcription.
+	 - [Speechbrain](https://github.com/speechbrain/speechbrain?ref=blog.lopp.net) is a conversational AI toolkit based on PyTorch.
+From browsing their documentation it looks like this is more of a programming library designed for building processing pipelines than a standalone transcription tool that you can just feed audio files into.
+As such, I didn't test it.
 - **Deepgram** 80x faster than > Whisper https://news.ycombinator.com/item?id=35367655 - strong endorsement
 	- deepgram Nova model https://twitter.com/DeepgramAI/status/1646558003079057409
 - Assemblyai conformer https://www.assemblyai.com/blog/conformer-1/